Elizabeth Avery Meriwether: Career

 She was the author of many books, giving descriptions of historical incidents of importance in the South during and after the war.

-For over sixty years she was a steady contributor to the leading newspapers and periodicals of this country.
+For over sixty years, she was a contributor to the newspapers and periodicals of this country.

 Her "Travel Letters" caused much favorable comment and interest, and discussions and arguments on political, literary, sociological and every other vital topic of the times, through the columns of the papers, have given her a well-deserved international reputation.

 As a lecturer she was the first woman to speak from the platform in the State of Tennessee.
 With Susan B. Anthony, Elizabeth Cady Stanton and other women in the pioneer field, advocating equal rights for women, she lectured all through New England, Texas and other States.
 The comments made by the press all over the country about Meriwether as a speaker were always in highest terms — "her natural oratory, keen sarcasm, sparkling wit, earnest and interesting style, glowing eloquence, etc.," were some of the terms used to express her manner of delivery and the enthusiasm she awakened.

 The title of one of the books of which she was the author is "Facts and Falsehoods Concerning the War of the South of 1861 and 1865," under a pen name — George Edmonds — which was published in 1904.
 This Meriwether considered the most valuable book.
 She said: "If you read this book you will know more about Lincoln than you ever dreamed of."

 In 1877 Meriwether wrote a little book entitled "Ku-Klux Klan; or, the Carpet-bagger in New Orleans."
 An Englishman, then in Memphis, sent a copy of this book to London to the editor of the "Kensington News," who gave it a very complimentary notice, telling her that if she would write a novel and put as much humor and pathos in it as she had put in the little book, "Ku-Klux Klan," he would introduce her to an English publisher who would put it out.
 She soon had a novel titled "The Master of Red Leaf" ready, and sent it off to London, where the publishers issued a splendid set of three volumes, gilt-edge, etc. An American firm got out a cheaper edition in one volume, paper-bound.
 This book was sold in Memphis at the rate of 100 copies a week.